-The examples of the basic ftp user management commands that can be entered after connecting in the PuTTY client:
+The examples of the basic FTP user management commands that can be entered after connecting to the PuTTY client:

-To create a new user enter: sudo useradd -m username, where username is a name of the new user
+To create a new user enter: sudo useradd -m username, where username is the name of the new user

 The changing of the password for an existing user: sudo passwd username